Himawari-8 and 9

 • March 2016: According to JMA, the Himawari-8 spacecraft and its payload are operating nominally.
 29)

-• January 2016: The GSMaP (Global Satellite Mapping of Precipitation) product is a global rainfall map that is highly accurate, highly frequent, and high-spatial resolution through the development of rain rate retrieval algorithms based on reliable precipitation physical models by using a number of microwave radiometer (imagers, sounders, and imager/sounders) observation data, and comprehensive use of the Precipitation Radar (PR) on board the TRMM (Tropical Rainfall Measuring Mission) satellite.
-To produce a highly frequent global rainfall map, sampling errors caused by un-observed regions by LEO (Low Earth Orbit) satellites is a problem.
+• January 2016: The GSMaP (Global Satellite Mapping of Precipitation) product is a global rainfall map that is highly accurate, highly frequent, and high-spatial-resolution through the development of rain rate retrieval algorithms based on reliable precipitation physical models by using a number of microwave radiometer (imagers, sounders, and imager/sounders) observation data, and comprehensive use of the Precipitation Radar (PR) on board the TRMM (Tropical Rainfall Measuring Mission) satellite.
+To produce a highly frequent global rainfall map, sampling errors caused by unobserved regions by LEO (Low Earth Orbit) satellites are a problem.
 The GSMaP project has developed a method to interpolate observations between each microwave imager by utilizing information from the Infrared imagers on board the five geostationary satellites, which are JMA's MTSAT/Himawari satellite, two NOAA's GOES satellites, and EUMETSAT's Meteosat satellites, and achieved production of an hourly global rainfall map in 0.1º latitude/longitude grid.
 30)

 - JAXA has provided the near-real-time GSMaP (GSMaP_NRT) product four hours after observation through the "JAXA Global Rainfall Watch" website (http://sharaku.eorc.jaxa.jp/GSMaP/) since 2008 as a prototype of the GPM (Global Precipitation Measurement) mission.

 • January 2016: ABI (Advanced Baseline Imager) class instruments of Harris Corporation are supporting three missions (Ref.
 42):